API Reference

 BlockSparseMatrices.SymmetricBlockMatrixType

-struct SymmetricBlockMatrix{T,DM,M,D,S} <: AbstractBlockMatrix{T}
+struct SymmetricBlockMatrix{T,D,P,M,S} <: AbstractBlockMatrix{T}

 A concrete implementation of a symmetric block matrix, which is a block matrix where the off-diagonal blocks are shared between the upper and lower triangular parts.
 The diagonal blocks are symmetric as well.